 Client: In the middle.

 The price in the offer is not the same as the total costs associated with the use of the online store.
-A company dealing with the creation of online stores on a daily basis is able to guess with a high degree of probability what may result from the differences in price and offer.
+A company dealing with the creation of online stores on a daily basis is able to guess with a high degree of probability what may result from the differences in the price and the offer.
 However, it is the customer who chooses the offer, so the customer must be able to compare offers using the right criteria.

 Showing the differences is one thing, showing the impact on the customer’s target revenue is another.